Types of Sentences in English

 1. Assertive Sentence/ Declarative

-A sentence that depicts a fact or statement is called an Assertive sentence.
+An assertive or declarative sentence is the most common type of sentence in English grammar.
+It’s used to make a statement or express an opinion about something.
+Now come to the definition; A sentence that depicts a fact or statement is called an Assertive sentence or a declarative sentence.
 Usually, these types of sentences always state the fact or declare something.
 For example:

 • Zinat is a good girl.